 History of VDI

-Despite the increasing demand for VDI, the technology hasn’t always had a great track record, as many organizations found it too costly and complex to implement and use.
-Previous issues with VDI include external bandwidth problems for a large number of users, difficulties ensuring networks are secure via VPNs and navigating the constant changes to Windows virtual machine licensing.
+Despite the increasing demand for VDI technology, it hasn’t always had a great track record, as many organizations found it too costly and complex to implement and use.
+Previous issues included external bandwidth problems for a large number of users, difficulties ensuring networks are secure and navigating the constant changes to Windows virtual machine licensing.

 Virtual desktop infrastructure was further complicated by the introduction of and the desire to incorporate tablets and smartphones.
 However, new players and modern components like Scale Computing HC3, Leostream VDI connection brokering and Parallels Remote Access Server (Parallels RAS) mean VDI is now better suited for mobile and remote working environments, providing a solution that is easier to manage, more affordable and secure, and which has the ability to consolidate both the hardware and software into a single computing system for greater efficiency.